 - The Harry Potter movies, of course, featuring everything from high-speed chases to sporting events mounted on the brooms.
 The actors have often noted that while the broomstick scenes look fun when you see them on screen, they were not fun to film.
 They were uncomfortable for the male actors (as Daniel Radcliffe puts it, "certain very, very important organs are crushed") and tedious for everyone since actual filming obviously consisted of spending hours sitting around in front of a blue screen or green screen.

 - In the Harry Potter universe, flying broomsticks come in a variety of makes and models.
-Then there's the spells that go with them and a popular sport, Quidditch, that employs them.
+Then there are the spells that go with them and a popular sport, Quidditch, that employs them.

 - In Quidditch Through the Ages, it is said that brooms come with a cushioning charm on them, so Harry Potter has A Wizard Did It Handwave.
 Quidditch Through the Ages also lampshades how these are probably the magical community's worst-kept secret, stating that "no Muggle drawing of a wizard or witch is complete without one."

 - Defictionalization: Mattel briefly produced a battery-powered Harry Potter broomstick.
 This vibrating toy was popular with young girls — it could really make them "fly".
 No wonder it was swiftly recalled.

 - In Equal Rites, Granny Weatherwax once had to make do with her protégé's wizard staff.
 (Earlier in the book, Esk had disguised the staff by sticking bristles on it, which is one theory as to the origins of flying brooms in the first place.)